teleprint-me/mini/README.md

 # **Mini**

-_A lightweight toolkit for training language models in PyTorch._
+_A lightweight modular framework for language modeling in PyTorch._

-Mini is a modular framework for pre-training, fine-tuning, and evaluating transformer-based language models.
+Mini is a lightweight modular framework for pre-training, fine-tuning, and evaluating transformer-based language models.
 It is designed to support sequence-to-sequence learning tasks such as **next-word prediction**, **instruction tuning**, and **text generation**.